-The Evolution of Temp Agencies: Adapting to the Gig Economy
+The Evolution of Temp Gigs and Part-Time Staffing Agencies: The New Gig Economy

 Temporary employment is undergoing a seismic shift, largely influenced by the burgeoning gig economy.
 This new paradigm reshapes how work is conceptualized, executed, and valued.